 - Extra Payment (Irregular): You will find this column in our first Excel template (on the left).
 When you will pay some extra money rather than your regular and Extra Payment, you will input that payment in this column.

-For this template, we divided the monthly payment by 2 and paid this amount after every 14 days as bi-weekly payments.
-This is the formula:
+You can also calculate the accelerated Bi-Weekly Payment.
+For this template, you need to divide the monthly payment by 2 and paid this amount after every 14 days as bi-weekly payments.
+This is the formula in M20.

 The main advantage of making bi-weekly payments is saving a good chunk of money and pay off your mortgage loan faster.